chingheilam/CISC327-Group-22-TA/Assignment-3/README.md

 ## Login Page with Vue and TDesign

-This project is a simple login page created using `Vue.js` for frontend and will use `Django` for backend, and using `vitest` to write test scripts.
+This project is a simple login page created using `Vue.js` for frontend and use `Django` for backend, and using `vitest` to write test scripts.

 It includes simulated authentication with visual feedback on login status and input validation.